Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

 To further quantify this observation, we calculate the fidelity $P_n(t) = | \langle \Psi_n | \psi (t) \rangle |^2$ between the mean-field wavefunction $|\psi (t) \rangle $ and the WS basis states $|\Psi_n\rangle $.
 The distribution of $P_n$ is illustrated in Fig.~\ref{fig_bec}(a) in steady states, showing it is centered around $n=j_0 = 0$ [cf.\ Eq.~\eqref{eq:ss-WS-mode-occupation}].
 In general two distinct scenarios are possible: (i) The mean-field wavefunction consists predominantly of a single WS state, or (ii) it has contributions from a few different WS states.
 As Fig.~\ref{fig_bec}(a) shows, for $\Delta \omega = 0.5$ [as in Fig.~\ref{fig_stationary_states}(a) and (d)] the wavefunction is close to the central WS state, while for $\Delta \omega = 0.35$ two additional modes $n=\pm 1$ are also significantly occupied at the macroscopic level.
 This is because of the aforementioned pumping anti-resonances, where the population of $n = \pm 1$ ($n = 0$) mode is completely suppressed at $\Delta \omega \approx 0.522$ ($\Delta \omega \approx 0.362$) due to the hitting a zero of the $\mathcal{J}_{1}$ ($\mathcal{J}_{0}$) Bessel function.

-In order to confirm that photons are Bose condensed, we consider the single-particle reduced density matrix $\hat \rho_1(x,x') = \langle \hat{\psi}^\dagger(x) \hat{\psi}(x') \rangle$, whose eigenvalues determine the occupation probabilities of the natural orbitals~\cite{Pethick2008}.
+In order to confirm that we deal with Bose condensation, we consider the single-particle reduced density matrix $\hat \rho_1(x,x') = \langle \hat{\psi}^\dagger(x) \hat{\psi}(x') \rangle$, whose eigenvalues determine the occupation probabilities of the natural orbitals~\cite{Pethick2008}.
 The highest occupation number quantifies the level of coherence in the system.
 Although we can expand the field operators in any orthogonal basis, we choose the Wannier basis $\hat \psi (x) = \sum_j w_j(x) \hat a_j$ and calculate the eigenvalues of $\langle \hat a^\dagger_j \hat a_l \rangle $ in a steady state of the system in the second-order cumulant expansion~\cite{SM}.
-Indeed, as can be seen from Fig.~\ref{fig_bec}(b) the highest eigenvalue $N_0$ is very close to the total number of photons $N = \langle \hat N \rangle $, supporting the interpretation of a photon BEC.
+Indeed, as can be seen from Fig.~\ref{fig_bec}(b) the highest eigenvalue $N_0$ is very close to the total number of bosons $N = \langle \hat N \rangle $, supporting the interpretation of a dynamical BEC.
 In contrast to the distribution of $P_n$ as shown in Fig.~\ref{fig_bec}(a), the highest eigenvalue of the the reduced density matrix is only weakly affected by the lattice tilt $\Delta \omega$.
 Hence, we infer that the condensate wavefunction is either close to a single WS states or is a superposition of a few WS states.